Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Resource Failure and Counter-measures

-The resources could fail in the Fog environment for many reasons.
+The resources might fail in the Fog environment for many reasons.
 The reasons for failure can be categorised, such as the termination of the application to run the native application, network failure, the device being moved to another cluster, power outage, human interruption, software and hardware failure, and network attacks.
-Due to the mobility and dynamicity of the available resources in the devices, we can categorise all types of failure into two basic types: (i) unpredicted/immediate failure and (ii) predicted failure.
+Due to the dynamicity of the available resources in the devices and their mobility, we can categorise all types of failure into two basic types: (i) unpredicted/immediate failure and (ii) predicted failure.

 We can handle failures in two different ways.
-Firstly, we can manage the resource failure after it took place; this is referred to as reactive failure.
+Firstly, we can manage the resource failure after it took place which is referred to as reactive failure.
 Secondly, it is possible to have countermeasures before the occurrence of the resource failure; this is known as proactive failure handling.
 Both types of failure handling mechanism have different approaches to manage resource failures.

 In a reactive failure handling mechanism, we can employ checkpointing and replication.
 In application checkpointing the state of the application is stored in reliable storage and, if the application has failed, it does not need to rerun the application from the beginning.
 It will start the application from the point where the latest state has been saved.
 There are two types of checkpointing: i) coordinated or periodic checkpointing and ii) uncoordinated or random checkpointing.
 In coordinated checkpointing, the checkpoint should be consistent for the processes.
 In uncoordinated checkpointing, each process checkpoints its state.
 The other type of reactive failure handling mechanism is replication which always run replicas of the running processes in different devices.